 and strictly enforced.

 To use village beaches, you must display a valid parking permit on your vehicle from May 15th through September 15th.
-Main Beach and Two Mile Hollow Beach are the only village beaches where you can pay by the day for parking - $25 per day on weekdays.
-On weekends and holidays a limited number of 40 daily parking permits will be available for Two Mile Hollow Beach and 60 for Main Beach.
+Main Beach and Two Mile Hollow Beach are the only village beaches where you can pay by the day for parking - $30 per day on weekdays.
+On weekends and holidays, a limited number of 40 daily parking permits will be available for Two Mile Hollow Beach and 60 for Main Beach.
 Friday is considered a weekday.
 For Main Beach, you pay at the entrance of the parking lot.
 For Two Mile Hollow Beach, you must buy the permit first at the Main Beach Pavilion.

 Village parking permits are free to residents of the village and cost